Bearing

 The following theorem shows that infinitesimal bearing rigidity can uniquely determine the shape of a framework.

-Theorem 10: Unique Shape
+Theorem 10: Unique Shape (Geometric Property)

 An infinitesimally bearing rigid framework can be uniquely determined up to a translational and a scaling factor.